About the Simulation

-- 2013 year marks the Simulation’s six year anniversary at the College of Law.
+- 2014 year marks the Simulation’s seventh year anniversary at the College of Law.

 - Over one hundred students have taken Professor Amos Guiora’s Global Perspectives on Counterterrorism and have participated in the Simulation.

-- With each Simulation running approximately eight hours, over 40 hours of Simulation time has been run.
+- Each Simulation running approximately eight hours, over 50 hours of Simulation time has been run.

 - Since the addition of shadow players in 2009, over forty external participants have contributed to the Simulation.
 Our shadow players have included government officials, local police enforcement, and past Simulation participants.

 - Our online dashboard has hosted thousands of viewers across the globe.
 Nearly every continent has seen our Simulation exercises.

 Over the years, the Counterterrorism Simulation has become a cornerstone event for the College of Law.
 The buzz about the Simulation has been growing and faculty, students, and alumni alike look forward to it every year.
 The Conterterrorism Simulation is a key component of the College of Law’s recent “A” grade ranking in National Jurist magazine.

 As we strive to provide the best Simulation experience for students, we have identified a list of goals to improve the program:

 - More quantifiable outcomes The Simulation is a highly qualitative event.
 There’s so much going on, it’s hard to objectively quantify student outcomes during the event.
 We’d like to facilitate an environment in which the students can be quantifiably rated on their performances.